 A fully illustrated catalogue co-published by the New Museum and Phaidon Press accompanies the exhibition.
 The catalogue includes an interview with Nari Ward conducted by Lowery Stokes Sims, an interview with Okwui Enwezor conducted by Massimiliano Gioni, and newly commissioned essays on the artist’s work by Bennett Simpson, Lauren Haynes, and Gary Carrion-Murayari.

-The catalogue will be available for purchase in the CAMH Museum Shop.
+The catalogue is now available for purchase in the CAMH Museum Shop.

 Major support has been provided by The Ed Bradley Family Foundation, Katherine Farley and Jerry Speyer, Erica Gervais and Ted Pappendick, Dakis Joannou, Noel E. D. Kirnon, Laurie M. Tisch Illumination Fund, Dorothy Lichtenstein, Jody and Gerald Lippes, Jennifer McSweeney, The Robert Lehman Foundation, and Vilcek Foundation.
 Additional support has been provided by Ron and Ann Pizutti, the May and Samuel Rudin Family Foundation, Scott C. Mueller, Bernard I. Lumpkin and Carmine D. Boccuzzi, and Joshua and Sara Slocum.
 Special thanks to Lehmann Maupin, New York, Hong Kong, and Seoul; and Galleria Continua, San Gimignano, Beijin, Les Moullins, and Havana.

 Major support for Contemporary Arts Museum Houston’s presentation has been provided by Leslie and Brad Bucher in honor of Jereann Chaney, Phoebe and Bobby Tudor, and an anonymous donor in honor of Dillon Kyle.
-Additional support has been provided by Kerry Inman and Denby Auble; Susie and Sanford Criner; Joe and Johanne Gatto, Dillon Kyle and Sam L. Lasseter; Lehmann Maupin, New York, Hong Kong, and Seoul; Nancy and Erik Littlejohn; Mary Hale Lovett McLean, Gary Mercer, Betty Moody, Scott and Judy Nyquist in honor of Jereann Chaney, and Nicole Longnecker and David Pesikoff; Emily Leland Todd; and Westwood Wealth Management.
+Additional support has been provided by Kerry Inman and Denby Auble; Susie and Sanford Criner; Joe and Johanne Gatto; Dillon A. Kyle and Sam L. Lasseter; Lehmann Maupin, New York, Hong Kong, and Seoul; Nancy and Erik Littlejohn; Mary Hale Lovett McLean; Gary Mercer; Betty Moody; Scott and Judy Nyquist in honor of Jereann Chaney; Nicole Longnecker and David Pesikoff; Emily Leland Todd; and Westwood Wealth Management.